 A list and weight of the course measures (papers, exams, etc.) should appear on the syllabus.

-If class participation/attendance is expected, define what this means (attending class, answering questions, discussing reading, etc.
+If class participation/attendance is evaluated as part of students' grades, define what this means (attending class, answering questions, discussing reading, etc.).

 Some courses require a specified performance on a single component to pass the course (such as passing the final).
 Instructors should announce this requirement in class and highlight this requirement on the syllabus.

 Midterm Notices.
-Professors/instructors should provide mid-term grade alerts for students who appear to be in danger of receiving a grade of D, F, or N based on their performance through the sixth week of the semester.
+Professors/instructors are encouraged to provide mid-term grade alerts for students who appear to be in danger of receiving a grade of D, F, or N based on their performance through the sixth week of the semester.
 This is a requirement for 1000 level courses (see policy).

 3. MAKE-UP EXAMS, LATE ASSIGNMENTS, AND INCOMPLETES